Spanish uniforms of the Napoleonic Wars: Foreign Regiments in Spanish Service

-6º Suizo de Courten/Preux

 Light Infantry Regiments

 The original Cazadores uniform of a black bicorn, green jacket with red lapels and cuffs was replaced with the M1800 issue of a dark blue jacket with red facings and maintaining the other equipment.

 The M1802 uniform was styled after the hussar uniform of the time.
 A green jacket with yellow lace, red collars and cuffs with the Suhr (a type of leather & brass hat) replacing the bicorn for ordinary ranks.

 The M1805 uniform returned to the bicorn, styled after the infantry uniform the colour of the jacket was changed to dark blue, with facing colours, combinations and button colour depending on regiment.

 In 1808 some regiments were issued with French style shakos, including La Romana's division de norte.
 It is unclear which regiments, if any, in Spain were issued with shakos.